Higher costs hurt WhiteWave Foods earnings

-WhiteWave Foods Co (WWAV.N), which was spun-off from Dean Foods Co (DF.N) last month, reported a decline in third-quarter earnings as the benefit from increased sales failed to offset higher costs.
+Nov 30 WhiteWave Foods Co, which was spun-off from Dean Foods Co last month, reported a decline in third-quarter earnings as the benefit from increased sales failed to offset higher costs.

 WhiteWave Foods sells branded plant-based foods and beverages, coffee creamers and premium dairy products.